autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multilabel.md

 print("Evaluated using metrics:", multi_predictor.eval_metrics)
 ```

+### Accessing the TabularPredictor for One Label

-We can also directly work with the `TabularPredictor` for any one of the labels.
-However we recommend you set `consider_labels_correlation=False` if you later plan to use an individual `TabularPredictor` to predict just one label rather than all of the labels predicted by the `MultilabelPredictor`.
+We can also directly work with the `TabularPredictor` for any one of the labels as follows.
+However we recommend you set `consider_labels_correlation=False` before training if you later plan to use an individual `TabularPredictor` to predict just one label rather than all of the labels predicted by the `MultilabelPredictor`.

 ```{.python .input}
 predictor_class = multi_predictor.get_predictor('class')